AntonGomes/site/posts/me.md

 date: 14/06/2022
 readTime: 302
 ---
-#### Hey!
+**Hey!
 I'm Anton.
-A 19 year-old Scottish-Portuguese aspiring software engineer. 🏴󠁧󠁢󠁳󠁣󠁴󠁿🇵🇹👨‍💻
+A 19 year old Scottish/Portuguese student at Edinburgh University and aspiring software engineer. 🏴󠁧󠁢󠁳󠁣󠁴󠁿🇵🇹**

-I began programming two years ago.
-After getting carried away with a school project, I let an obsession with the field come over me.
+I was introduced to programming through a school project a few years ago.
+Now, after becoming increasing enthralled by the possibilities and power of coding, I've let an _obsession_ with the field come over me.

-This passion for programming not only influenced me to study Computing Science at the University of Edinburgh, but has now given me the drive to pusue a career as a software engineer.
+This passion for programming not only led me to study Computing Science at the University of Edinburgh, but has now given me the drive to pursue a career as a software engineer.

-I enjoy using my creativity to imagine and build original projects, in which, I let my attentiveness to detail, work ethic, and focus, assits me in reaching my objective.
-Said projects allow me to occupy all my spare time with practicing and improving my skills.
+In my spare time I use my creativity, attentiveness to detail, and focus to imagine and build original projects.
+I thrive on the sense of achivement these projects permit.

-I love the sense of achivement from attaining a goal.
-Whether it be picking up a new language, finishing a build, or once again coming to the realisation that there is **always** more to learn.
+The rapid progress coding allows for always amazes me.
+From something as significant as picking up a new language or finishing a build; to the everyday triumphs such as learning a new command or fixing that bug that's been bothering me.

-Through coding, I have obtained the invaluable skill of self-teaching.
-I pride myself in my belief that my understanding of my learning style, and a knowledge of learning resources, allow me to solve almost any problem I am faced with.
+I am resourceful and able to develop my coding skills independently.
+Being conscious of my learning practice, and equipped with learning resources, I am able to tackle coding challenges I am faced with.